jbmusso/grex/README.md

 g.setOptions({ host: 'myDomain', graph: 'myOrientdb', idRegex: /^[0-9]+:[0-9]+$/ });
 ```

-## Examples

-A good resource to understand the Gremlin API is [GremlinDocs](http://gremlindocs.com/).
-Below are examples of gremlin and it's equivalent gRex syntax.

 __N.B.:__ gRex uses the [Q](http://documentup.com/kriskowal/q/) module to return a Promise when making Ajax calls.
 All requests are invoked with ``then()`` and the callback is captured by ``then(result, error);``.
 However, this is not the case when performing Create, Update and Deletes of Vertices or Edges.
 These actions are batched to reduce the number of calls to the server.
-In order to send these type of requests a Transaction is created by calling ``var trxn = g.begin();``.
+In order to send these type of requests a Transaction must be created by calling ``var trxn = g.begin();``.
 Updates are made against this object.
-Once all updates are done invoke ``trxn.commit().then(result, error);`` to commit your changes.
+Once all updates are done, invoke ``trxn.commit().then(result, error);`` to commit your changes.
 See examples below.

 __Calls invoked with then()__
 ```